 thorough knowledge of composer and as such currently is only recommended for people familiar with this process.

-Further technical details can be found in the wiki.
+Further technical details can be found in the documentation.

 Third party libraries added to a TYPO3 installation via composer can immediately be used without further manual intervention.
 The classes cache for most core classes will be gone.
 Resolving classes is slowly shifted from a run time task - executed and monitored in every request - to an installation task with composer.